Joseph-ER/CV/README.md

 #### Makers Academy (May 2022 to September 2022) 🎓

-- Use short descriptions of what you did and a skill you used.
-(Similar to format from the 'Work Experience' section above)
-- e.g Frequently used paring in order to problemsolve effeciently, requiring teamwork and communication.
-- you might also mention aspects some other skills/knowledge listed below:
+- Learnt solid Test Driven Development principles in both Ruby and Javascript with RSpec and Jest respectively
-- OOP, TDD, MVC, DDD- Utilised mainly our final project Ratify, where we had 2 weeks to create anything we wanted, so working efficiently and relying no team members to work on other aspects seperately but
+- OOP, TDD, MVC, DDD- Utilised mainly our final project Ratify
-- Agile/XP
-- Ruby, Rails, JavaScript
-- RSpec, Jasmine
+- Improved my self lead learning, especially in the final project (React Native 2 week section above)
+- Build excellent teamworking foundations using Agile workplace practices including: sprints, standups and retros
+- Great Github technique- commit often!
+- Introduction to complex topics such as Async, which I have further explored in Ratify, my final project
+- Web dev weeks covered HTML, HBS, CSS for front end design
+- Database weeks included PostgreSQL and Postman, which I furtherd in all 3 projects to explore MongoDB individually
+- 3 different time constrained team working projects allowed me to become comfortable with Express and understand principles involved in full-stack development

 #### Goldsmiths University of London (September 2018 to July 2021) 🎭